litmining/labelbuddy-annotations/_sources/contributing_to_this_repository.md

 The html version is built with [jupyter-book](https://jupyterbook.org/en/stable/start/overview.html), see its documentation for details.

 To add a new page you will need to create a `.py` or `.md` file in the books directory, and add it to the list of chapters in `analysis/book/_toc.yml`.
-To build the book locally, run `make book` from the root of the repository, or `jupyter-book build -W analysis/book`.
+To build the book locally, run `make book-full` from the root of the repository.
+(Once the database and CSV file have already been built, you can just use `make book` which is faster.)
 You can then see it by pointing your browser to `analysis/book/_build/html/index.html`.